Gullah language: The Bible in Gullah

-Kumbayah
+Influence on English

-The phrase Kumbaya ("Come By Here"), taken from the song of the same name, is likely of Gullah origin.
+The phrase Kumbaya ("Come by Here"), taken from the song of the same name, is likely of Gullah origin.

 Related languages

 Gullah resembles other English-based creole languages spoken in West Africa and the Caribbean Basin, including Krio of Sierra Leone, Bahamian Creole, Jamaican Patois, Bajan Creole, Trinidadian Creole, Tobagonian Creole, Sranan Tongo, Guyanese Creole, and Belizean Creole.
 Those languages are speculated to use English as a lexifier (most of their vocabularies are derived from English) and that their syntax (sentence structure) is strongly influenced by African languages, but research by Salikoko Mufwene and others suggests that nonstandard Englishes may have also influenced the syntactical features of Gullah (and other creoles).

 Gullah is most closely related to Afro-Seminole Creole, which is spoken in scattered Black Seminole communities in Oklahoma, Texas, and Northern Mexico.
 The Black Seminoles' ancestors were Gullahs who escaped from slavery in coastal South Carolina and Georgia in the 18th and 19th centuries and fled into the Florida wilderness.
 They emigrated from Florida after the Second Seminole War (1835–1842).
 Their modern descendants in the West speak a conservative form of Gullah that resembles the language of 19th-century plantation slaves.

 There is debate among linguists on the relationship between Gullah and African-American Vernacular English (AAVE).
 There are some that postulate a Gullah-like "plantation creole" that was the origin of AAVE.
 Others cite different British dialects of English as having had more influence on the structure of AAVE.